Sladzio/My-Fridge/README.md

-## Welcome to My Fridge App GitHub Page!
+## Welcome to My Fridge project on GitHub!

 #### My Fridge is an app that can halp you easily find new recipes using products you have in your fridge. ####
 It uses https://www.edamam.com public API.